Skip to content

 In the last decade, wind turbine blades have generally been configured with one of two different types of bolted joint architectures to connect the turbine blade to the pitch bearing.

 Of these two types, the root insert style derives its name from having an embedded metallic bushing in the blade composite with internal threads to engage the bolt stud.
-This bolted joint configuration is popular with modern designs because it allows a higher bolt count and smaller root diameters on blades; namely due to lower overall system cost.
+This bolted joint configuration is popular with modern designs because it allows a higher bolt count and smaller root diameters on blades, namely due to lower overall system cost.

 Despite the higher bolt count, the root insert architecture is not immune to failures.
 In recent years, blade losses have occurred due to the failure of this jointed connection and in some cases have led to the collapse of the entire wind turbine.